 - Watering Restrictions Currently in Effect

 Drought conditions across Atlanta and most of Georgia have worsened, and today 52 counties have moved from Level 1 to Level 2 Response, requiring outdoor water use restrictions.
 In the City of Atlanta, outdoor landscape watering is only allowed two days a week, determined by odd- and even-numbered addresses.
-Even-numbered addresses and properties without numbered addresses may water on Wednesday and Saturday between 4 p.m. and 10 a.m.
-Odd-numbered addresses may water Thursday and Sunday between 4 p.m. and 10 a.m.
+Even-numbered addresses and properties without numbered addresses may water on Wednesday and Saturday before 10 a.m. and after 4 p.m.
+Odd-numbered addresses may water Thursday and Sunday before 10 a.m. and after 4 p.m.
 Even on allowable days, it's encouraged that watering be limited to when plants are showing stress.

 Prohibited outdoor water uses under Level 2 Drought Response include: